Skip to main content

 Key takeaways

-• Installing a pool increases the insured property’s risk for insurance companies, which often leads to higher home insurance premiums.
+• Installing a pool increases the risk insurance companies take on when insuring your property, often leading to higher home insurance premiums.

 • Many homeowners opt for umbrella insurance to fill gaps in personal liability coverage that a standard home insurance policy may not fully cover.

-• To keep premiums affordable, bundle your home and auto policies, install safety features and compare home insurance quotes online.
+• To keep your premiums affordable when you have a pool, consider bundling your home and auto policies, installing safety features and comparing home insurance quotes online.

 Does installing a pool increase home insurance premiums?